-- At the elementary school level, resources and instructional materials selected from outside the curriculum, including selections by guest readers and other special events, should be communicated through appropriate communication channels (for example: classroom newsletters, websites, class pages, etc.). - At the secondary school level, all resources and instructional materials used during the course of study should be included in the syllabus and posted for students' and parents'/guardians' online access. .
-Department Chairs or another staff member formally designated by the principal will be responsible for verifying syllabi postings to the teacher web page.
-If teachers discover a useful resource after the syllabus is posted, parents/guardians must be notified via a syllabus addendum at least two weeks before the start of instruction.
+- At the elementary school level, resources and instructional materials selected from outside the curriculum, including selections by guest readers and other special events, should be communicated through appropriate communication channels (for example: classroom newsletters, websites, class pages, etc.). - At the secondary school level, all resources and instructional materials used during the course of study should be included in the syllabus and posted for students and their parents/guardians through the learning management system.
+Schools are responsible for ensuring syllabi have been posted.
+If teachers discover a useful resource after the syllabus has been posted, parents/guardians must be notified via a syllabus addendum at least two weeks before the start of instruction.